MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 For feature information and next steps, see [Operationalization with R Server](operationalize/about.md) and [Configure operationalization on R Server](operationalize/configuration-initial.md).

 > [!NOTE]
 > In the context of operationalization, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.
-Feature support is limited to a subset of the [supported R Server platforms](rserver-install-supported-platforms.md) has the list.
+Operationalization is available in many, but not all, of the supported platforms.
+For the most up-to-date list, see [supported R Server platforms](rserver-install-supported-platforms.md).

 ### Optimized Math Libraries